FauxWaffle/Data_View/README.md

 5/17/24:
 - Rewrote the PS1 script in Python.
 Now data collection happens much quicker.

+5/01/25
+- Working on adding Linux data ingestion and PDF executive summary.

 For questions or issues with running: OrrinDabney@Outlook.com